-Per HITRUST™, “the foundation of all HITRUST™ programs and services is the HITRUST CSF™, a certifiable framework that provides organizations with a comprehensive, flexible and efficient approach to regulatory compliance and risk management.”
+By now, you probably know about HITRUST CSF®.
+It’s “the foundation of all HITRUST programs and services…a certifiable framework that provides organizations with a comprehensive, flexible and efficient approach to regulatory compliance and risk management.”

-Understanding the value that HITRUST™ and the HITRUST CSF™ provides your business is one thing.
-Putting everything in motion and determining the scope of your SOC assessment is something else entirely.
+Though most companies can understand the value that HITRUST and the HITRUST CSF provide, application can be complex.
+Putting everything in motion and determining the scope of your SOC assessment is often an overwhelming undertaking.

-Fortunately, the HITRUST™ team has created a roadmap to help you choose the best SOC assessment scope for your organization.
+Fortunately, the HITRUST team has created a roadmap to help you choose the best SOC assessment scope for your organization.

-The HITRUST CSF™ was built to normalize various security requirement issues for healthcare organizations, which include:
+The HITRUST CSF was built to normalize security requirement issues for organizations, which include:

-- Federal legislation that includes HIPAA and HITECH
+- Federal legislation, such as HIPAA and HITECH,

 - Federal agency rules and guidance, such as NIST, FTC and CMS

-A glance at these legislative bodies and industry frameworks—also known as scoping factors—might seem intimidating when you are facing a SOC audit.
-The leadership at HITRUST™ thought of this and developed the HITRUST CSF™ with this very concern in mind.
+At a glance, these legislative bodies and industry frameworks—also known as scoping factors—might seem intimidating when you are preparing for a SOC audit.
+This is the reasoning behind the development of HITRUST CSF.

-In conjunction with the HITRUST CSF™ Assurance Program, which delivers simplified compliance assessment and reporting for business associates, HITRUST CSF™ provides the perfect model for the implementation of the cybersecurity framework for the healthcare industry.
+In conjunction with the HITRUST CSF Assurance Program, which simplifies compliance assessment and reporting for business associates, HITRUST CSF provides the perfect model for the implementation in a wide range of industries.

-The HITRUST CSF™ was designed as a comprehensive tool—comprised of components, control categories and control objectives—developed and intended to help all organizations that create, store, access or exchange electronic health and other sensitive information.
+The HITRUST CSF is a comprehensive tool—including components, control categories, and control objectives—developed specifically to assist organizations that create, store, access or exchange ePHI and other sensitive information.

-There are two major components associated with the HITRUST CSF™:
+There are two major components associated with the HITRUST CSF:

 This component allows for reconciliation between the framework to unique and common aspects of generally adopted policies and standards.